lucashode/mdu_documentation/README.md

   <img src="images/bounding_boxes.gif?raw=true" alt="Bounding boxes" style="width:600px;"/>
 </p>

 The "generate_xml.py" does the same but exports the images and the bounding boxes in Pascal VOC Format.
-With that, it is possible to drain datasets.
+With that, it is possible to create datasets.

+### Adding Scenic

+To make it usable with Drones, the objective was to be able to start a scenario with Scenic and use Python to connect to the simulation.
+The script "bounding_boxes_scenic_drones" is what I've done to answer this issue.